SupaxInc/data-structure-and-algorithms/README.md

 - Solutions

-    Maybe mention that sliding window algorithm won’t work as its better for sums
+    Maybe mention that sliding window algorithm won’t work as its better for sums and not for products

     **Brute Force:** Use a nested for loop and check for every possible sub array